Oscar Gonzáles (writer): Poetry

 Gonzales' first book of poems, Donde el Plomo Flota, is an extended 35-page poem that intertwines personal stories of the poet's childhood and youth with the tense political situation of the 1980s in Honduras, when the Cold War was in full swing.
 The first section of the book discusses a world of single mothers struggling to feed children in families without father figures who are absent due to the civil war and the dire economic situation.
 Some of the characters are described as aunts who contemplate suicide as an escape from an oppressive system.
 The difficult life of the dockworkers of the banana company and their ambiguous relationship with the transnational company that simultaneously provides a living but also a dangerous workplace is treated in several poems.
 A section of the book discusses Honduran myths such as La Llorona, a crying female ghost who searches for her lost children, as a metaphor for the plight of single mothers without support.
 A scathing satirical part of the book presents the corrupt world of politicians who use tax money to buy luxury cars in a country with limited financial resources.
 The last section deals with the issue of the "disappeared", individuals who have been politically assassinated by the military.

 His second book of poetry, Amada en el Amado Transformada, provides a wide departure from the political satire of Plomo.
 The poet is now deeply affected by love of his country.
 Influenced by Saint John of the Cross and his poem Dark Night of the Soul—to which the title alludes—the book can be interpreted as a mythical and highly symbolic retelling of the Song of Songs traditionally attributed to Salomon in the Bible.
 The beloved can be the motherland, the female incarnation of a spouse or poetry itself.

 Central America in My Heart is Gonzales' third book and the first to be published in the United States in a bilingual edition.
-Lauded by the renowned Mexican poet and intellectual José Emilio Pacheco as "the rise of a fresh and unique young voice" in poetry, the book comprises three distinct parts that vary stylistically and thematically.
+Lauded by the Mexican poet and intellectual José Emilio Pacheco as "the rise of a fresh and unique young voice" in poetry, the book comprises three distinct parts that vary stylistically and thematically.
 The first part, divided into poems named for various nations and locations, represents love poems, using location as metaphor and symbol.
 The second part of the book shifts to a stoic accusatory tone that reveals the poet's grief and anger as he is forced to choose a life in exile.
 The third part explores political themes such as justice and the issue of the disappeared in Latin America.